HomeStories

 Top 12 Renaissance Masterpieces

-From the 15th to 17th century, new forms of art, literature, music, and architecture emerged across Europe.
-Read on to discover 12 Renaissance masterpieces that stand out from the rest.
+Between the 15th and 17th centuries, new forms of art, literature, music, and architecture emerged across Europe.
+Read on to discover 12 Renaissance masterpieces.

 Renaissance Masterpieces, David by Donatello, Self Portrait by Albrecht Durer, Mona Lisa by da Vinci